 Pa Gya – Lighting the Path to a Creative Paradise

-This past weekend saw the second edition of the Pa Gya Literary festival (Pa Gya 2018) go down at the Goethe Institute from October 19 – 21, 2018.
+This past weekend saw the second edition of the Pa Gya!
+A Literary Festival in Accra (Pa Gya 2018) go down at the Goethe Institute from October 19 – 21, 2018.
 As expected, it was a most worthwhile experience.
 The atmosphere was serene yet busy with creatives – across publishing, painting, photography etc – coming from all parts of Ghana and beyond.

 The scene was a magnificent one, as extraordinary works of art and writing decorated the place.
 One could feel the enthusiasm and excitement that filled the air as artists, writers, musicians and a ton of others conversed, dreamed and fantasized about the past, present and future.